proinsias/proinsias.github.io/_drafts/stoicism/stoic-ic-ds.md

     - stoicism
     - career
     - productivity
+toc: true
 ---

 As I mentioned in my introductory post to
 [Stoicism and the pursuit of a good life](https://proinsias.github.io/stoicism/stoicism-and-the-pursuit-of-a-good-life/), Stoic principles provide an essential toolkit with which to endure the struggles of modern knowledge work.
-No matter how diligent or competent you are as an individual contributor, you cannot guarante a significant impact at your company.
+As an "individual contributor" knowledge worker, you cannot guarantee a significant impact at your company no matter how diligent or competent you are.
 And you must also weather macroeconomic shifts and technology cycles in a job market shaped by layoffs and AI automation.